 To qualify for a book voucher, the student's finalized, anticipated aid must be greater than the total charges for the semester's tuition, fees and on-campus housing.
 Students who meet the criteria will usually have access to a book voucher, which will be available for use from approximately two to three weeks prior to the start of the term through the first week of the term.

-Book vouchers may only be used on campus in the NMC Bookstore or online at https://bookstore.methodistcollege.edu.
+Book vouchers may only be used on campus or online with the NMC Bookstore.

 Students may elect to have their purchases shipped to them.
 Vouchers can only be used to purchase textbooks, uniforms and educational supplies.